seusupphea42196/myproject/README.md

-The development of standardized road signage and traffic regulations in the 19th century improved safety and navigation for travelers, reducing accidents and congestion on busy roads.
+The expansion of postal services and courier networks in the 19th century relied on well-maintained roads for the timely delivery of mail and packages between towns and cities.